logo

 Altered Sleeping Habits

 Sleeping too much or not enough are the by-products of several personality disorders.
-And it's not just insomnia or excessive sleepiness that one may suffer from - even sleeping patterns may change.
+And it's not just insomnia or excessive sleepiness that one may suffer - even sleeping patterns may change.
 One may feel sleepy in the daytime and active at night.
-Or they may find it hard to sleep in certain circumstances such as foreign surroundings, at specific temperatures and so on.
+Or they may find it hard to sleep in certain circumstances, such as foreign surroundings, at specific temperatures, etc.

 sleeping Personality Disorder